-We moved to the Brecon Beacons National Park ten years ago after years of travelling the world for work and pleasure.
+We moved to the Brecon Beacons ten years ago after years of travelling the world for work and pleasure.
 We live in an old Victorian Rectory which also has a coach house.
 This is now a comfortable holiday cottage for two with frankly views of the mountains to die for.
-We are now both involved in the Park, myself as an Ambassador and Peter as a volunteer Park Warden responsible for maintaining a group of paths in the shadow of Pen Y Fan.
+We are now both involved in the Park.
+I am an Ambassador and Peter is a volunteer Park Warden responsible for maintaining paths around Pen Y Fan.
 Over the years we have gained a wealth of knowledge about the park which we are happy to share with our guests.

 The 520 square miles of the Brecon Beacons offers something for everyone.
 Stretching from Hay-on-Wye in the east to Llandeilo in the west and includes four ranges of mountains; the Black Mountains, the Central Beacons, Fforest Fawr and the Black Mountain(Mynydd Du).